 This student applied in the 2017/18 application cycle and therefore the selection process at Keele may have changed since then.
 You should read all the information a University sends you about the selection process to get the most up to date details!

 Remember to check out the glossary at the bottom of the page for our explanations of all the jargon we medical students like to use!

 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a white British woman who went to a comprehensive school that doesn’t regularly send students to study medicine.
+This student identifies as a white man who went to a comprehensive school in the UK that doesn’t regularly send students to study medicine.